Time Series Classification by Class-Specific Mahalanobis Distance Measures: Experiments

 \subsection{Effect of the number of instances per class}

-Whereas Table~\ref{tab:ourresults} shows that the Mahalanobis distances are far superior to the Euclidean distance on some data sets, this result is linked to the number of instances per class.
-For example, on the Wafer data set (which we removed), there are many instances per class (500), and correspondingly, all distances give a negligible classification error.
+Whereas Table~\ref{tab:ourresults} shows that the Mahalanobis distance measures are far superior to the Euclidean distance on some data sets, this result is linked to the number of instances per class.
+For example, on the Wafer data set (which we removed), there are many instances per class (500), and correspondingly, all distance measures give a negligible classification error.

-Thus, we considered three different synthetic time-series data sets with varying numbers of instances per class: Cylinder-Bell-Funnel (CBF)~\citep{921732}, Control Charts (CC)~\citep{pham1998ccp} and Waveform~\citep{breiman1998car}.
+Thus, we considered three different synthetic time-series data-set generators with varying numbers of instances per class: \begin{itemize} \item Cylinder-Bell-Funnel (CBF)~\citep{921732}, \item Control Charts (CC)~\citep{pham1998ccp} and \item Waveform~\citep{breiman1998car}. \end{itemize} The CC data is made of 6~classes containing time series made of 60~data points; CBF is made of 3~classes and its time series have 128~data points; Waveform has 3~classes and its time series are made of 21~data points.
+All time series are z-normalized (zero mean and a variance of one).
+The CBF data set from Tables~\ref{tab:ourresultsforMahalanobis} and~\ref{tab:ourresults} was generated from the same data-set model, except that we vary the number of time series (see Appendix~\ref{appendix:cbf}).

 Test sets have 1\,000~instances per class whereas training sets have between 10 to 1\,000 instances.
 We repeated each test ten times, with different training sets.
-Fig.~\ref{fig:synthdatasets} shows that whereas the class-based diagonal Mahalanobis is superior to the Euclidean distance when there are few instances, this benefit is less significant as the number of instances increases.
+Fig.~\ref{fig:synthdatasets} shows that whereas the class-specific diagonal Mahalanobis distance measures are superior to the Euclidean distance when there are few instances, this benefit is less significant as the number of instances increases.
 Indeed, the classification accuracy of the Euclidean distance grows closer to perfection and it becomes more difficult for alternatives to be far superior.